tensorflow/ngraph-bridge/tools/README.md

 result = sess.run(out0, feed_dict = {in0:[2,3], in1:[4,5]})
 ```

 Notice the new line introduced here wrt the "normal" path. `config_updated = ngraph_bridge.update_config(config)` must now be passed during session construction to ensure `NgraphOptimizer` `grappler` pass is enabled.
+Without `grappler` build, we use `GraphOptimizationPass`, in which case just `import ngraph_bridge` was enough to plug in `ngraph`.
+But in a `grappler` build, the config needs to be modified to enable the pass that will plugin `ngraph`.
 Like the "normal" path, in this script too the graph rewriting and actual execution happen when `session.run` is called.

 ### tf2ngraph